Contact Sales

 But what is it that makes a charity shop successful, and what can your organisation do to boost sales?

-Retail fundraising ideas to drive sales in a charity shop
+Retail fundraising ideas to increase sales in a charity shop

 There is no one right recipe, but if you are looking for some retail fundraising ideas, you need to think…

-• Donation generation: Charity shops survive on donations, and you need to make sure you have thought about how to generate yours.
+Charity shops survive on donations, and you need to make sure you have thought about how to generate your charity donations.
 We are all familiar with charity shop bags and drop-points, but there are other ways too.
 We love that the British Heart Foundation partner with universities to encourage donations from students as they leave their halls of residence.
 And don’t forget the power of community groups, schools and small businesses.
 Not everyone has the money to make a cash donation, that makes retail fundraising a great way to give without busting the budget.

 NB: Not all charity shops are in physical buildings.
 In fact, many charities have online shops as well as physical ones, whilst others are online only.
 Whichever retail fundraising methodology you choose, make shopper experience an integral part of your business plan.

-• Customer service: Most charity shops are staffed by volunteers.
+Most charity shops are staffed by volunteers.
 It’s a great way to get people engaged with your cause - as well as giving valuable work and professional experience.
 Invest in your staff.
-Make sure they are well trained, not just in sales, but in the work that you do.
+Make sure your volunteers are well trained and engaged, not just in sales, but in the work that you do.
 Not only will this help create a great customer experience, it will make your volunteers feel valued.
 They are giving their time for free, and that gift should be recognised just like any other.

 Remember, it takes money to make money